tbadams45/tbadams45.github.io/_posts/2019-11-02-how-should-we-imitate-jesus.markdown

 layout: post
 ---

-*This post continues the Q&A series I introduced in [a previous post]({% post_url 2019-09-10-what-bible-questions-do-you-want-to-know-how-to-answer %}).
-As this is Part 1, I only introduce the question here.
-I'll do my best to answer it in a second post.*

 Sometime around my early teen years, there were all of these bracelets that said: "What would Jesus do?"
 The idea, of course, was that when you were making a decision, you would first think about how Jesus would approach the situation.
 You would try to imitate Jesus since he is the perfect example of how to live a godly life.

 ![What would Jesus do?](/files/wwjd.jpg)